allison-johnson/sinatra-practice-it/notes.md

 - Redirect for delete action?
 (Really, clean up all failures and worst-case redirects)

-- Teacher should be able to click on a question to see its show page, and then click on a button that says: assign to student.
-They should see a list of all students who have not been assigned that question, and then be able to check all the students they want to assign it to.

 - Radio buttons for difficulty?

 - Move index action to parent controller?
 What should index page look like?
 (Maybe a link to log in if user isn't logged in, otherwise link to teacher's show page)

-- Where to redirect once topic/question/student is successfully created?
-Back to teacher show page!

 Additional Features
 - alphabetize topic list on teacher show page and topic index page